bsinghvird/Multi-File-Sequence-Render/README.md

 Features for the future:

 Extra error handling.
 There is some error handling on the input, but not all edge cases are accounted for yet.
 As long as you're not intentionally trying to break it or putting in invalid input like letters instead of numbers in the frame range you should be fine.

-Force smooth mode toggle.
-An option to force smooth mode on for all meshes in the files